krzemienski/awesome-video/RESEARCHER.md

 ### Web Search Not Working

-If web searches fail to return direct resources:
+If web searches fail to return direct projects:
 - Enable debug mode: `--debug`
 - Check if search quota is exhausted
 - Verify internet connectivity